jazzband/django-debug-toolbar/README.rst

    response is either `text/html` or `application/xhtml+xml` and contains a closing `</body>` tag.

+   Note: Be aware of middleware ordering and other middleware that may intercept requests and return responses.
+Putting the debug toolbar middleware *after* the Flatpage middleware, for example, means the toolbar will not show up on flatpages.

 #.
 Make sure your IP is listed in the `INTERNAL_IPS` setting.
 If you are
    working locally this will be: